-Air Canada: Car seats must have a label stating "This child restraint system conforms to all applicable Canadian Motor Vehicle Safety Standards", or have a National Safety Mark, which indicates the number of the standard(s) to which the restraint device conforms.
-The airline also accepts FAA-approved car seats.
+- Air Canada: Car seats must have a label stating "This child restraint system conforms to all applicable Canadian Motor Vehicle Safety Standards", or have a National Safety Mark, which indicates the number of the standard(s) to which the restraint device conforms.
+Their website lists standards for non-Canadian car seats.

 - Alaska Airlines: Car seats must be certified for use in motor vehicles and aircraft (in red lettering).
 They can't be used in aisle seats, emergency exit rows or rows immediately in front of or behind exit rows.
 The airline prefers that children be placed in the window seat, but allows it to be placed in the middle seat if the window seat is empty.

 - Allegiant Air: Ticketed children can travel with an FAA-approved car seat.